-- 1. Ply separation present in the crown, shoulder or bead areas. - 2.
-Damaged beads including excessively bent or broken bead wires or damaged beads which expose the body cords.

-- Badly worn tires with large areas of exposed rusted belt wire which cannot be repaired. - 4.
-Injury to the steel cords beyond repairable limitations. - 5.
-Multiple deep cuts with rusted wires which cannot be repaired. - 6.
-Sidewall cracks which cannot be repaired. - 7.
+- Ply separation in the crown, shoulder or bead areas. - 2.
+Damaged beads including excessively bent or broken bead wires or damaged beads which expose the body cords. - 3.
+Badly worn tires with large areas of exposed cord which cannot be repaired. - 4.
+Injury of the cords beyond repairable limits. - 5.
+Multiple deep cuts which cannot be rebuilt. - 6.
 Sidewall breaks which cannot be repaired.